CaptMD-11/United-Parcel-Service-Retro-Overland-MD-11/README.md

 Hello,

 Thank you for downloading this livery!
-This file contains the Western Global Airlines (White) livery for the X-Plane Overland MD-11.
+This file contains the United Parcel Service (Retro) livery for the X-Plane Overland MD-11.

 Here are some screenshots: